nepfaff/scalable-real2sim/README.md

 # Scalable Real2Sim: Physics-Aware Asset Generation Via Robotic Pick-and-Place Setups
 Code for "Scalable Real2Sim: Physics-Aware Asset Generation Via Robotic Pick-and-Place Setups"

 See our [project website](https://scalable-real2sim.github.io/) for more details.
+The paper is available on [arXiv](https://arxiv.org/abs/2503.00370).

 An overview of our pipeline:
 ![pipeline](assets/system_diagram.png)